-- (19) 'consolidated tape provider (CTP)' means a person authorised under the provisions established in Directive [new MiFID] to provide the service of collecting trade reports for financial instruments listed in Articles [5, 6, 11 and 12] from regulated markets, MTFs, OTFs and APAs and consolidating them into a continuous electronic live data stream providing real-time price and volume data per financial instrument; - (20) 'approved reporting mechanism (ARM)' means a person authorised under the provisions established in Directive [new MiFID] to provide the service of reporting details of transactions to competent authorities or ESMA on behalf of investment firms; - (21) 'management body' means the governing-body or bodies of a data reporting services provider, appointed in accordance with the national law comprising the supervisory and the managerial functions, which has the ultimate decision-making authority and is empowered to set the entity's strategy, objectives and overall direction, and which oversees and monitors management decision-making.
-The management body shall include persons who effectively direct the business of the entity;
+- (19) 'consolidated tape provider (CTP)' means a person authorised under the provisions established in Directive [new MiFID] to provide the service of collecting trade reports for financial instruments listed in Articles [5, 6, 11 and 12]-of this Regulation from regulated markets, MTFs, OTFs and APAs and consolidating them into a continuous electronic live data stream providing real-time price and volume data per financial instrument; - (20) 'approved reporting mechanism (ARM)' means a person authorised under the provisions established in Directive [new MiFID] to provide the service of reporting details of transactions to competent authorities or ESMA on behalf of investment firms; - 'management body' means the governing body of a data reporting services provider, comprising the supervisory and the managerial functions, which has the ultimate decision-making authority and is empowered to set the entity's strategy, objectives and overall direction.
+The management body shall include persons who effectively direct the business of the entity; - (22) 'supervisory function' means the management body acting in its supervisory function of overseeing and monitoring management decision-making; - (23) 'senior management' means those individuals who exercise executive functions within a data reporting services provider and who are responsible and accountable for the day-to-day management. - (24) 'benchmark' means any commercial index or published figure calculated by the application of a formula to the value of one or more underlying assets or prices by reference to which the amount payable under a financial instrument is determined;